rixw/strapi-utils/packages/strapi-client/README.md

 # Strapi Client

-** NOTE: this is an early stage alpha that I am developing alongside a project I'm working on.
-It is not yet ready for production use, and the API is likely to change.
-Constructive feedback welcome! **

 This is a generic REST API client for [Strapi](https://strapi.io/) v4.
 It is being created with a couple of objectives: